-Generally, searches for full-time faculty follow the steps below.
-Search committees work with the provost for tenure-track positions and with an associate dean for non-tenure track positions, including visiting, fellow, and professional faculty positions.
-You will find more detail on each of these steps in this document.
-Please include Sherry Docherty on when sending documents throughout this process.
+Search committees work with the provost for tenure-track positions and with their division dean for full-time contingent positions, including visiting, fellow, and professional faculty positions.
+You will find more detail on each of these steps in this document and forms to complete in your Drive folder assigned for the search.